 Nolah and Bear are two popular mattress companies that incorporate unique technology into their mattresses to solve common mattress issues.
 Nolah has a proprietary foam that relieves pressure very well.
 Bear’s mattress is made for athletes, and uses materials intended to help with recovery.
-In this article, I’ll run through the similarities and differences so you can make an educated decision.
+In this Nolah vs Bear mattress comparison, I’ll run through the similarities and differences so you can make an educated decision.

 - Both are all-foam mattresses that are 10” thick.

 - Both use special materials to ensure people will sleep cool.

 - Both have a similar base support foam.